How We Learn From Our Community

 From Catherine L. “We are 2 kids and 2 ful-time working parents — would love some home cooked meals instead of so many meals out!”

-Clearly, getting a fresh, healthy dinner on the table can be a challenge for many families — especially those with two working parents—and we knew we could help.
+Getting a fresh, healthy dinner on the table can be a challenge for many families — especially those with two working parents.
+We knew we could help.
 But before we presumed what these busy parents needed, we had to walk in their shoes and find out.

 Step two: Listening with intention